 We are working collaboratively to advance the field of higher education in prison by supporting practitioners and students, producing reliable data and research, and communicating the need, importance, and value of quality higher education in prison.

-We are challenging stereotypes and stigmas surrounding people who are incarcerated and formerly incarcerated, including shifting away from polarizing and/or oppressive language.
+We are challenging stereotypes and stigmas surrounding people who are currently and formerly incarcerated, including shifting away from polarizing and/or oppressive language.
 See our language guidelines for more information.

-We are producing reports and toolkits and providing training to anyone seeking to launch, expand or improve upon a program offering in-prison higher education.
+We are producing reports, resources, and toolkits and providing technical assistance to programs seeking to launch, expand, or enhance the quality of a program offering in-prison higher education.

-We are generating reliable data and metrics that demonstrate the need, importance and value of quality in-prison higher education programs.
+We are generating reliable data and metrics that are vital to demonstrating the need, value and importance of quality higher education in prison programming.

-We are working to frame the most significant issues in the field and to work in partnership with funders to support the sustainability of programs throughout the country, while simultaneously working toward the abolition of prisons.
+We are working to frame the most significant issues in the field and to partner with funders to support the current sustainability of programs throughout the country, while simultaneously working toward the abolition of prisons.

 “It was really the community college that gave me the structure to transform my life.
 Higher education not only had an impact on my life, but it also had an impact on the life of my family members and my community.
 I am able to share the knowledge that I have and make it accessible to them.”

 “When we started our program we worked with an advisory council of women inside; the women actually invited us to do our program.
 It's always been a collaboration.
 I think as an extension of that, I see more of this work being led by people who are justice-impacted, formerly incarcerated, and people moving into leadership positions not just in this field but in policy and in the university.
 My organization will hopefully be directed by a former student.
 That will, I think, really change the landscape of how we think about education in prison and criminal justice in general.”